• Skip to primary navigation

 An estate planning attorney at The Law Office of Michael Robinson, P.C. can provide the help that you need to ensure all of your loved ones are taken care of if something happens and you are not there to provide care yourself.
 When you make your plans to provide for the people you love, it is important not to consider only human family members but also to think about your pets as well. estate planning attorney

-According to the ASPCA, there are around 7.6 million companion animals surrendered to shelters annually.
-Around 2.7 million of the surrendered animals are euthanized.
+According to the ASPCA, there are around 6.3 million companion animals surrendered to shelters annually.
+Each year, approximately 920,000 shelter animals are euthanized, including 390,000 dogs and 530,000 cats.
 In many tragic cases, pets end up being surrendered because their loving owners become incapacitated or because their owners pass away.

 If you want to make certain that your pets will be cared for no matter what, you should reach out to The Law Office of Michael Robinson, P.C. for help.
 An estate planning attorney at our firm can help you to put together a pet plan that is right for your situation so you can have the peace of mind of knowing your animals will not be left uncared for if something happens to you.